dhyaaalayed/gan-gaussian/README.md

 The Generator takes a random vector Z as input to output new data.
 The Discriminator tries to distinguish between the generated data by the generator and the real data
 Our goal is to train the Generator to generate fake data looks like the real data until the discriminator will not be able to distinguish between the real data and the fake data
-Both of them try to Faul the other like Minmax game
+Both of them try to Faul the other like Minmax game<br/>
 <img width="593" alt="image" src="https://user-images.githubusercontent.com/26183913/52646669-6f397080-2ee3-11e9-9fa2-118aa61463b3.png">
 G tries to maximize the probabilty of the fake data
 D tries to minimize the probabilty of the fake data and maximize the probabilty of the real data